 Now, there are a lot of ways to balance a sponsorship portfolio, but balancing categories isn’t one of them.
 When building (or auditing) a sponsorship portfolio, it’s all about what sponsorships are most relevant to your target markets, and will be leverageable for the greatest benefit to the brand.
 Those can fall into any category, and trying to hit some fixed figure for arts vs community vs sports is making a rod for your own back.

 The other implication was that there was some percentage in the community/charity category that would tick a box for the sponsor, making them “responsible corporate citizens”.
-I’m actually going to address that particular mindset in a separate blog, but suffice it to say that simply spending money on community/charity sponsorships to “tick a box” is doing both your brand and the organisation a disservice.
+Suffice it to say that simply spending money on community/charity sponsorships to “tick a box” is doing both your brand and the organisation a disservice.
 Treating it like a real sponsorship and leveraging it properly is vastly better for your brand and the organisation you’re sponsoring.

 Okay, back to this whole portfolio-balancing thing and how to do it.